 You'll spot some of Hawaii's most breathtaking sights underwater.
 This haven of protected marine life offers a multitude of snorkeling locations.
-Snorkeling provides the best way to get up close and personal with Hawaii's coral reefs, exotic fish, whales and green sea turtles.
-The islands offer warm tropical waters and ideal weather conditions year around.
+Snorkeling provides the best way to get up close and personal with Hawaii's coral reefs, exotic fish, whales, and green sea turtles.
+The islands offer warm tropical waters and ideal weather conditions year-round.

 To fully experience the versatility of the islands underwater life, you'll need to snorkel a few locations.
 Some spots offer sights others don't because marine animals, like humans, have certain amenities they look for in a home.